Gustavo Sáenz de Sicilia: Film career

 Sáenz de Sicilia began his silent film career in 1922 co-directing Aguiluchos Mexicanos with Miguel Contreras Torres.

 Sáenz de Sicilia produced as well as made his directorial debut with Atavismo, released in 1923.

-In late 1928, Sáenz de Sicilia, along with is brother Enrique, founded the film production company Compañía Productora de Películas Nacionales S.C.L. with the motive to revitalize the Mexican film industry.
+In late 1928, Sáenz de Sicilia, along with his brother Enrique, founded the film production company Compañía Productora de Películas Nacionales S.C.L. with the motive to revitalize the Mexican film industry.
 The first film the company produced was La boda de Rosario starring Carlos Rincón Gallardo, written and directed by Sáenz de Sicilia himself.

 In 1930, he founded a film editorial entitled Filmográfico later named Cinema Reporter.

 In 1932, the production company released Santa starring Lupita Tovar.
 The film was a massive success.

 In February 1936, Sáenz de Sicilia filmed an anti-communist rally in Monterrey entitled Manifestación anticomunista de Monterrey.
 The film was barred from showing by the Regional Confederation of Mexican Workers.
 Following this incident, Sáenz de Sicilia retired from directing.

 Political activity

 Mexican Fascist Party

-Gustavo Sáenz de Sicilia founded the Mexican Fascist Party in December of 1922, drafting the party's manifesto titled Manifiesto del Partido Fascista Mexicano a la Nación a month later.
+Gustavo Sáenz de Sicilia founded the Mexican Fascist Party in December 1922, drafting the party's manifesto titled Manifiesto del Partido Fascista Mexicano a la Nación a month later.
 The party set out to empower the middle class and counteract Bolshevik and communist influence in Mexico.
-Sáenz de Sicilia announced in February of 1923 that membership of the party had reached 100,000 members and discussed the possibility of the party reaching over a million members in 6 months time, a wildly exaggerated claim as membership of the party never exceed 400.
+Sáenz de Sicilia announced in February 1923 that membership of the party had reached 100,000 members and discussed the possibility of the party reaching over a million members in six months time, a wildly exaggerated claim as membership of the party never exceed 400.
 In April, Sáenz de Sicilia had told Carleton Beals there were 150,000 members in the fascist party.
 In reality, the party never had a significant number of members and dissolved sometime in mid 1923.